root-project/jsroot/docs/JSROOT.md

    - use [npm](https://npmjs.com/package/jsroot) package manager and invoke `npm install jsroot`
    - clone master branch from [repository](https://github.com/root-project/jsroot/)

-One could use JSROOT directly from local file system.
-If source code was unpacked/checked-out in `/home/user/jsroot/` subfolder, one could just open it in browser with <file:///home/user/jsroot/index.htm> address.

 To use ROOT files with ZSTD compression, one have to copy https://root.cern/js/zstd/zstd-codec.min.js file to "zstd" subfolder in the same directory where jsroot itself is installed.
 If jsroot url is "https://server/sub/jsroot/", one should copy codec file into "https://server/sub/zstd/" subfolder.
 It is not required when JSROOT used with node.js